- June 20, 2016

 Most injuries and deaths in the workplace are preventable, as evidenced from the list of standards most frequently cited by OSHA inspectors as being violated.
 For the 2015 fiscal year (October 1, 2014 to September 30, 2015), the ten standards most often cited were:

 - Fall protection.
-Specific to the construction industry, this standard defines where fall protection is necessary, what safety systems are required, and what supervision is necessary to prevent falls.
+In the construction industry, fall protection is crucial to prevent slip and fall accident.
+This standard defines where fall protection is necessary, what safety systems are required, and what supervision is necessary to prevent falls.
 There were 7,402 violations of this standard in 2015, just slightly less than the 7,516 violations that also made it the No. 1 cited standard in 2014.

 - Hazard communication.
 Coming in at No. 2 in 2015, as it did in 2014, were violations relating to hazard communication.
 There were 5,681 citations issued in 2015 for violating this standard, which deals with chemical hazards in the workplace.